sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

 Overall impressions
 -------------------

-Don\'t write in this line?
+Don't write in this line?
 --------------------------